Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 That's all it is.

-You know, it's it's no real change.
+You know, it's no real change.

-You know, this is a face saving mission for Trump.
+You know, this is a face-saving mission for Trump.

 He's trying to make himself look relevant when he's not.